The Top 10 Apps to Learn European Portuguese (Free 2026 Edition)

 - courses sets developed by Memrise are top class (anyone can create sets)

-- Verbs are thought and slowly added to useful sentences
+- Verbs are thought of and slowly added to useful sentences

 - Lots for free